What Is Ransomware?

-Hackers tend to ask for payment using methods such as Western Union or through a text message.
+Hackers tend to ask for payment settlements using methods such as Western Union or through a text message.
 This helps them hide their identity.
 Once they have the money, they decrypt the files and free up the system.
-Some demand bitcoin payments due to their anonymity and a lack of a middleman.
+Some demand bitcoin ransomware settlements due to their anonymity and a lack of a middleman.

 Keep in mind that some attackers masquerade as U.S. law enforcement or government officials.
 They may say they are shutting down the victim’s computer because pornography or pirated software was found on it.
 They then demand the victim pay a “fine” before they release their computer.